-For beginners, an electric chainsaw with a guide bar length less than 16 inches would be ideal, alternatively a battery powered chainsaw, but these tend to be heavier and more expensive.
+For beginners, an electric chainsaw with a guide bar length of less than 16 inches would be ideal, alternatively, a battery powered chainsaw, but these tend to be heavier and more expensive.

 Average and experienced users shall freely choose the engine type and bar length to fit the job best, as their experience will not affect safety and other concerns.

 In terms of your fitness level, you should keep in mind that the lightest chainsaws are the corded electric ones, while the battery and gas alternatives tend to be heavier.
 Longer jobs could easily take a hit on your back and arms, not to mention that big, heavy chainsaws are more difficult to control.

 In case you are on a budget, you should turn to electric, as corded chainsaws tend to be the cheapest on the market.
 You can pick up a good quality electric chainsaw from $70.